 Here, we view the cycle time distribution of cards that match the combinations defined in the criteria in the form of a histogram.
 We can also apply other filter criteria like Cycle time Units and start and end columns to render the histogram as per our requirement.

-In our example, we have considered Days as Cycle time units and set the start column as Development#Design and end column as Ready#Ganesha because these two columns are the start and end of our non-ready columns.
+In our example, we have considered Days as Cycle time units and set the start column as Development#Design and the end column as Ready#Ganesha because these two columns are the start and end of our non-ready columns.
 The actual work happens in between these columns that contribute to the cycle time calculation.

 Now, let us understand the Cycle Time Histogram and how it predicts the forecast date based on the confidence percentage.
-It is a dual-axis chart where Y-axis on the left shows a range of card count archived and Y axis on the right shows the range of confidence value.
+It is a dual-axis chart where the Y-axis on the left shows a range of card count archived and Y axis on the right shows the range of confidence value.
 The X-axis shows the buckets of cycle time (how many cards are completed in what cycle time bucket).

 Each data point on the chart shows the number of cards having a certain cycle time.
 The line builds up by joining all the data points and accumulating all the cards that have been archived with various cycle time buckets.